-- 1. Explain the purpose of site layout and describe the role of a site layout technician in the construction industry. - a.
+Site Layout1.
+Explain the purpose of site layout and describe the role of a site layout technician in the construction a.
 Identify and describe the kinds of surveys related to a construction project.

-Examples: boundary, location, construction, site planning
+Examples: boundary, location, construction, site planning b.

-b.
 Set up leveling tools, shoot elevations, and record the data.

-Examples: builder's level, transit level, laser level
+Examples: builder's level, transit level, laser level industry. -- -----------

-Concrete Properties and Quality Control

 2. Identify types of cement, concrete aggregates, and admixtures and describe their uses.

-Examples: portland cement, pozzolana cement, sand, gravel, vermiculite

-3. Identify factors that affect the curing of concrete and compare and contrast the methods used to achieve proper curing.

-Examples: water curing, ponding, membrane curing

-- 4. Describe concrete testing methods and indicate when each would be used. - a.
-Utilize sampling methods to test concrete. - 5.
-Estimate quantities of concrete needed for given scenarios.

-Examples: floating slab, footing and grade beam foundation

-6. Identify types of concrete reinforcement and describe their uses, including bars, bar supports, and welded wire fabrics.

-Handling and Placing Concrete

-- 7. Describe factors that contribute to the quality of concrete placement. - Examples: aggregates, water quality, water-to-cement ratio, curing temperature, humidity - 8.
-Demonstrate methods for placing and consolidating concrete into forms. - Examples: discharging from truck, pumps, conveyors and buggies; vibration, rodding, tamping - a.
-Use a screed to strike off and level concrete to the proper grade in a form. - b.
+Examples: portland cement, pozzolana cement, sand, gravel, vermiculite Identify factors that affect the curing of concrete and compare and contrast the methods used to achieve proper curing.
+Examples: water curing, ponding, membrane curing 4.
+Describe concrete testing methods and indicate when each would be used.a.
+Utilize sampling methods to test concrete.
+5. Estimate quantities of concrete needed for given scenarios.
+Examples: floating slab, footing and grade beam foundation 6.
+Identify types of concrete reinforcement and describe their uses, including bars, bar supports, and welded wire fabrics.
+Describe factors that contribute to the quality of concrete placement.
+Examples: aggregates, water quality, water-to-cement ratio, curing temperature, humidity Demonstrate methods for placing and consolidating concrete into forms.
+Examples: discharging from truck, pumps, conveyors and buggies; vibration, rodding, tamping Use a screed to strike off and level concrete to the proper grade in a form.
 Use tools to place, float, and finish concrete.

-Masonry Unit Installation

-- 9. Explain how concrete masonry units (CMU or blocks), clay masonry units (bricks), and stone are used in construction. - 10.
-Explain and demonstrate how to set up, lay out, bond, tool, and clean various concrete masonry units.
-Examples: blocks, bricks, stones - 11.
+9. Explain how concrete masonry units (CMU or blocks), clay masonry units (bricks), and stone are used in construction.
+10. Explain and demonstrate how to set up, lay out, bond, tool, and clean various concrete masonry units.
+Examples: blocks, bricks, stones 11.
 Cut concrete masonry units and brick using a masonry hammer, a brick set, a power saw, and a splitter.